- Clinical Assistant Professor, Global Health

 Select from the following:

-He is an Affiliate Investigator at the Fred Hutch Cancer Research Center.
-He received his MD from the University of Jos and an MPH in Global Health from the University of Washington.
+He received his MD from the University of Jos, and an MPH in Global Health from the University of Washington.

-1. Kizub D, Gralow J, Zujewski J, Ndoh K., Soko U, Dvaladze A. Patient Advocacy Approaches to Improving Care for Breast and Cervical Cancer in East and Southern African.
-J of Global Onc, 2020 Jan; 19: P219.
+Kizub D, Gralow J, Zujewski J, Ndoh K., Soko U, Dvaladze A. Patient Advocacy Approaches to Improving Care for Breast and Cervical Cancer in East and Southern African.
+J of Glob Onc, 2020 Jan; 19: P219.